Barcelona has a lot to offer. Make the most of your stay in Barcelona by experiencing the best tours and visits to the city’s iconic spots.

 General admission tickets

 The Museu Nacional d’Art de Catalunya is one of the most visited museums in Barcelona.
 It is a must-see for art lovers as it has one of the world’s most important collections of Romanesque art.

 You will also be able to review Renaissance, Baroque and Gothic artwork.
 The MNAC was built in 1929 for the International exhibition held in Barcelona.
 The museum’s location, on the heights of the Montjuic mountain, offers excellent views of Plaça Espanya and the rest of the city.
 And if you have little time to spend in Barcelona, we recommend visiting in the late afternoon.

 The museum is located just by the Magic Fountain of Montjuïc, which nightly lights and music shows illuminate the city’s skyline between the MNAC and Plaça Espanya.

 Witness traditional flamenco and select from different dinner options for an unforgivable night of music.

 Access the monastery and the natural park at magnificent Montserrat.
 Travel from Barcelona included.

 Palau de la Música Catalana

-Wander through the beautiful Catalan Art Nouveau concert hall, located in the very heart of Barcelona.
+Wander through the beautiful Catalan Art Nouveau concert hall in the heart of Barcelona (Born district).

 Discover the Barcelona zoo in the very heart of the city.